Language Immersion: Angers, France

 Students must be 18 years of age and eligible to take courses for credit at the University of Dayton.
 Participants in the program must have a minimum GPA of 2.5.
 Students in good academic standing with a GPA below 2.5 may petition the Center for International Programs for consideration.
 Students must also be in good disciplinary standing.
 Participants must have completed FRN 101, or the equivalent, prior to the start of the program.

 For all University of Dayton summer programs, pre-departure orientations play a critical role in making study abroad a valuable learning experience.
 All students accepted to participate in University of Dayton’s summer programs are required to take the pre-departure course, UDI 220: MAXIE - Prepare (Maximizing your International Experience).
 This course helps students develop intercultural communication and sensitivity skills and techniques that can be used in any context, as well as learn site-specific strategies to be employed in-country.
 Students will be given time to clarify academic and personal goals prior to departure.
 UDI 220 is a required class for your education abroad experience.
 It is divided into two parts: the first part involves meeting as a group during the semester prior to departure (5 class meetings plus 2 sessions on concepts of culture and health and safety abroad); the second part includes meeting upon returning to campus in the semester following the in-country experience (two class meetings).
-The schedule for your MAXIE course will be posted by early October.

 Cost and Refund Policy